Gas Company Tower

-Gas Company Tower is a 52-story, 228.3 m class-A office skyscraper on Bunker Hill in downtown Los Angeles, California.
-Located on the north side of Fifth Street between Olive Street and Grand Avenue, across from the Biltmore Hotel, the building serves as the headquarters for the Southern California Gas Company, which vacated its previous offices on Eighth- and Flower-streets in 1991, and is home to the Los Angeles offices of Arent Fox and Sidley Austin.
+Gas Company Tower is a 52-story, 228.3 m class-A office skyscraper on Bunker Hill in downtown Los Angeles, California, United States.
+Located on the north side of Fifth Street between Grand Avenue and Olive Street, across from the Biltmore Hotel, the building serves as the headquarters for the Southern California Gas Company, which vacated its previous offices on Eighth- and Flower-streets in 1991.
+The building houses employees of Los Angeles County.

 In 2014, Deloitte became the first tenant to have their logo affixed to the peak of the building which had been left plain since the building was completed.
 This giant accounting firm moved from nearby Two California Plaza, where it had been since 2000.

+The tower's owner, Brookfield, defaulted on Gas Company Tower and the 777 Tower, also in Los Angeles, in 2023.
+The County of Los Angeles notified the court-appointed representative of their interest in acquiring the building in mid-2024.
+The purchase was completed late in the year.
+Employees were working in the building by 2025.

 In popular culture

 The lobby is featured in the opening scene of the 1994 action movie Speed.

+It was also featured in the 2001 film Vanilla Sky.